-Status Action Step Description of Action Step Status √ #1 An Urban Land Institute Technical Assistance Panel (ULI-TAP) study of East Grand Avenue was conducted in July 2016.
+Status Action Step Description of Action Step Status ✓ #1 An Urban Land Institute Technical Assistance Panel (ULI-TAP) study of East Grand Avenue was conducted in July 2016.
 The Panel's report is available on the Village website.
-Panelists met again, at Gurnee's request, in January 2019 to assess the progress and offer professional guidance on next steps.
-Tri-State Business Park has seen considerable expansion activity. addition of space is Centerpoint Development's 190,000 square industrial building which is under construction and in the pre-lea Laboratory Credit Union (ALEC) is will be relocating to a new, headquarters office building in Summer 2019.
-AKHAN Semicond its operational capacity with the recent addition of a clean room. recently expanded by 100,000 square feet; Tablecraft executed a les square foot, former Kenall building.
-High speed fiber service to Park, completed by Comcast, puts this park in a position to technology-intensive users.
-Retention visits to manufacturers, off with Lake County Partners, provide a web of resources to Gurr including access to job training grants and recruitment support Tri-State Business Park has seen considerable expansion activity.
-The most significant addition of space is Centerpoint Development's 190,000 square foot speculative industrial building which is under construction and in the pre-leasing stage.
-Abbott Laboratory Credit Union (ALEC) is will be relocating to a new, 30,000 square foot headquarters office building in Summer 2019.
-AKHAN Semiconductor is enhancing its operational capacity with the recent addition of a clean room.
-Weiman Products recently expanded by 100,000 square feet; Tablecraft executed a lease for the 120,000 square foot, former Kenall building.
+Panelists met again, at Gurnee's request, in January 2019 to assess the progress and offer professional guidance on next steps. • #2 Tri-State Business Park has seen considerable expansion activity.
+The most significant addition of space is Centerpoint Development's new, 190,000 square foot speculative industrial building which is fully leased to Luxor Furniture.
+Abbott Laboratory Credit Union (ALEC) relocated in June 2019 to its new, 30,000 square foot headquarters office building.
+Lease/purchase interest in the former Handifoil and Teva Pharma buildings is strong.
+AKHAN Semiconductor enhanced its operational capacity with the addition of a clean room.
+Weiman Products expanded by 100,000 square feet; Tablecraft executed a lease for the 120,000 square foot, former Kenall building.
 High speed fiber service to TriState Corporate Park, completed by Comcast, puts this park in a position to continue to attract technology-intensive users.
-Retention visits to manufacturers, often done in concert with Lake County Partners, provide a web of resources to Gurnee manufacturers, including access to job training grants and recruitment support to attract qualified labor.
-0 #3 A new shelter at Rt.
-21 & Washington is now in use thanks to a cooperative effort between the Village and Pace for the concrete pad and structure installation.
+Retention visits to manufacturers provide a web of resources to Gurnee manufacturers, including access to job training grants and recruitment support to attract qualified labor.
+Newly seated Department of Commerce & Economic Opportunity executive staff have visited Gurnee and are in contact regarding local project priorities.
+0 #3 The Pace shelter at Rt.
+21 & Washington is actively used, the product of a cooperative effort between the Village and Pace for the concrete pad and structure installation.
 A new shelter is also planned for the north side of Grand Avenue west of Hunt Club.
-Pace bus service to the employee entrance of Six Flags continues.
 The vanpool and employer shuttle programs, as well as the Lake County Shuttlebug Program, are promoted to major employers.
 Following a January 2019 meeting with Pace officials, Gurnee will spearhead regional outreach to manufacturers to assess public transportation needs.
 Short-term, we expect to promote/extend existing programs e.g. vanpool; midterm, possible route modification; longer term, a pilot program for traffic signal preemption. ✓ #4 Staff routinely generates property searches using CoStar data.
 CoStar is the most common source utilized by commercial brokers, and listings are free to any property owner with property for lease or sale.
-The value to the Village includes the ability to run individual, detailed reports on properties (available and occupied) and analysis of occupancy and rent trends over time and to provide potential businesses with customized listings of available properties that meet their criteria. ~ #5 The Village of Gurnee is represented each year at the International Council of Shopping Centers (ICSC) Idea Exchange in Chicago in March; RECon in Las Vegas in May; the Chicago Retail Connection in August; and the Midwest Dealmaking Trade Show in October.
-These events are attended by retail developers, brokers, and retailers' real estate teams.
-The Village was also a partner community in Select Chicago, an affiliate of Select USA, held this year for the first time.
+The value to the Village includes the ability to run individual, detailed reports on properties (available and occupied) and analysis of occupancy and rent trends over time and to provide potential businesses with customized listings of available properties that meet their criteria. ~ #5 The Village of Gurnee is represented each year at the International Council of Shopping Centers (ICSC) Idea Exchange in Chicago in March; RECon in Las Vegas in May; the Chicago Retail Connection formerly held in August and now combined with Midwest Dealmaking Trade Show in October, where the Village hosts a booth.
+The October event in Chicago typically draws attendance of approximately 4,000, and the the Vegas event attracts close to 35,000.
+The Village was also a founding partner community in Select Chicago, an affiliate of Select USA, held in 2018 for the first time and again in 2019.